vishnugi/emotional_monitor/README.md

 GPU: Recommended for faster computations (optional)
 Software:
 Python 3.8 or higher
-Jupyter Notebook or any Python IDE for running the code
+VScode or any Python IDE for running the code